delta-rho/install-vagrant/README.md

 * TaskTracker: `http://localhost:60060`

 ## Bugs
 * `vagrant ssh` does not work with cdh5mr2-Rhipe0.75.
 Please do not use it.
+See how to use SSH for cdh5mr2-Rhipe0.75 above.